AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

 to identify unexpected or unaddressed issues in the planned test cases.

+   #### Risks:

+   Project Risks:
+   - Human error
+   - Insufficient Budget
+   - Team Unavailability
-   Risks:
+   Product Risks:

-  - stability risks (crashes, disconnects, etc)
+  - Stability risks (crashes, disconnects, etc)
   - IE browser might have performance issues
-  - the web page pagination could be impacted when opened on mobile devices
+  - The web page pagination could be impacted when opened on mobile devices
-  - stress conditions might impact the web application
+  - Stress conditions might impact the web application
-  - new browser might not be supported
+  - New browser might not be supported
-  - human error
   - Data validation errors

  ### 2.2 Test analysis